MCMastery/imagegen/README.md

 ## usage

-Download ImageGen.exe from ImageGen/bin/debug, or compile it yourself using VS
+Download ImageGen.exe from ImageGen/bin/debug, or compile it yourself using VS (make sure ColorCodes.txt is marked as an external resource)

 ## examples